Monument at CHM Montalivet commemorating the 40th anniversary of the INF-FNI. Photo credit sdeschenes

 A second meeting was help in August 1952 at Thielle in Switzerland, this time attended by representatives of 16 countries and they agreed to the wisdom of establishing a world movement with an organisation to promote and encourage naturism This meeting appointed three people who would draft a set of rules for such a body and this task was undertaken by Albert Lecocq of France, Dorothy Thornton from England and Erhard Wachtler from Germany.

 At what was now the third World Naturist Congress held 22 and 23 August 1953 in Centre Helio Marin- Montalivet the suggested name of “world-union” had been proposed but after discussion the name “International Naturist Federation” was chosen.
 This enabled the title INF-FNI to encompass the name in the three languages agreed to be the working languages of the INF.
 These being German, English and French.
 The statutes were agreed and the International Naturist Federation was born.

 The first President was Dr Richard Ehrmann of Austria; Vice presidents were Albert Lecocq of France, Erhard Wachtler of Germany, Eduard Frankhauser of Switzerland and Dorothy Thornton of Gt.
 Britain.
 The president appointed as his secretary Paul Neumann and as treasurer Ludwig Hruschka.
 A second INF World Congress was held the following year in Vienna before the now established pattern of a Congress every second year was established.

-Today the INF-FNI has 37 countries represented by federations and a further 14 by official representatives often referred to as official correspondents.
+Today the INF-FNI has 36 countries represented by federations and a further 14 by official representatives often referred to as official correspondents.
 INF-FNI can now claim to represent the interests of over 450,000 naturists, world-wide and the INF card is the most recognised and accepted membership card in the naturist world.
-2013 marks the 60th year since the establishment of INF-FNI and has been marked by a celebration at CHM Montalivet this September.
+2023 marks the 70th year since the establishment of INF-FNI and it is planned to mark the occasion with a celebration at CHM Montalivet in September.